 - 1. A Biosimilars Group Testing Report summarising the tests and results. - 2.
 A confirmation that testing was completed and there is no reason to question the compliance of the samples/batches shall be provided for products where no out-of-specification results were obtained. - 3.
-Individual Testing Reports for products with out of specifications results or in exceptional cases provided there is a justified request from the EMA.
+Individual Testing Reports for all products included in the programme, summarising the compliance or non-compliance of the product, and providing analytical data for parameters with out-of-specification results.

-Testing Reports are issued on an ongoing basis and are distributed to the relevant samplers, EMA and all OMCLs.
+Testing Reports are issued on an ongoing basis and are distributed to the relevant samplers, the EMA and all OMCLs.

-The EMA distributes confirmation of testing or Individual Testing Reports, as applicable, to MAHs for information or comments.
+The EMA distributes Individual Testing Reports to MAHs for information or comments.